-- Persisting in making unwanted sexual advances.
-This may include situations beginning as mutual attractions but later cease to be reciprocal and result in harassment; - o Making or threatening reprisals after a negative response to sexual advances; - Offering employment (i.e. hiring, promotion, salary increase, or performance review, etc.) or educational benefits in exchange for sexual favors or relationships.
-These situations may also involve and affect third parties treated less favorably because others have been offered or have acquiesced to sexual advances; - Visual conduct such as leering, making sexual gestures, or displaying sexually suggestive objects, pictures, recordings, cartoons or posters in public work places, offices, or classrooms, unless the purpose of such display is part of legitimate educational activities; - Unwelcome verbal conduct such as making derogatory comments, slurs, jokes, unwanted sexual advances or propositions, verbal abuse of a sexual nature, graphic commentaries about an individual's body, suggestive or obscene written or electronic letters and notes or sexually degrading words used to describe an individual, etc.; and - o Intentional and unwelcome physical conduct of a sexual nature such as assault, touching, impeding or blocking movement to force contact, or unwelcome hugging, etc. - The best method for preventing the problem of sexual harassment is an ongoing effort.
-However, corrective discipline will, at times, be necessary up to and including termination. - The President's Office complies with all federal and state anti-discrimination laws and regulations, including those covering affirmative action: Executive Order 11246, Titles VI and VII of the Civil Rights Act of 1964, The Civil Rights Act of 1991, Sections 503 and 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990 as Amended 2008, Age Discrimination Act of 1967, Equal Pay Act of 1963, the Genetic Information Nondiscrimination Act of 2008 (GINA), Veterans Assistance Act of 1972, Title IX of the Education Amendments Act of 1972, and Massachusetts General Law Chapter 151B, as well as other applicable state and federal laws. - These matters will be responded to with prompt concern to facilitate resolution.
-If the provisions of these guidelines are violated, the President's Office will take appropriate steps to halt the inappropriate behavior and address its effects.
-The Human Resources staff, located at 333 South Street, Suite 400, Shrewsbury, MA 01545, telephone 774-455-7590, fax 774-455-7574, will assist in resolving your concerns and/complaints.
+- Sexual harassment is a violation of both Federal and Massachusetts law.
+It can take many forms and the determination of what constitutes sexual harassment will vary according to the particular circumstances and with consideration to the context in which the conduct occurred.
+Sexual harassment may be described generally as unwelcome sexual behavior that a reasonable person would find offensive and/or that adversely affects the working or learning environment.
+It can involve, among others, supervisor to employee, faculty or staff to student, student-to-student, student to staff, employee to employee. - Sexual harassment may involve behavior by a person of either gender against a person of the same or opposite gender.
+These guidelines apply to every President Office employee, consultant, contractor, and student when working for the President Office.
+Some examples of sexual harassment are, but are not limited to: - Persisting in making unwanted sexual advances.
+This may include situations beginning as mutual attractions but later cease to be reciprocal and result in harassment; - Making or threatening reprisals after a negative response to sexual advances; - Offering employment (i.e. hiring, promotion, salary increase, or performance review, etc.) or educational benefits in exchange for sexual favors or relationships.
+These situations may also involve and affect third parties treated less favorably because others have been offered or have acquiesced to sexual advances; - Visual conduct such as leering, making sexual gestures, or displaying sexually suggestive objects, pictures, recordings, cartoons or posters in public work places, offices, or classrooms, unless the purpose of such display is part of legitimate educational activities; - Unwelcome verbal conduct such as making derogatory comments, slurs, jokes, unwanted sexual advances or propositions, verbal abuse of a sexual nature, graphic commentaries about an individual's body, suggestive or obscene written or electronic letters and notes or sexually degrading words used to describe an individual, etc.; and - Intentional and unwelcome physical conduct of a sexual nature such as assault, touching, impeding or blocking movement to force contact, or unwelcome hugging, etc. - The best method for preventing the problem of sexual harassment is an ongoing effort.
+However, corrective discipline will, at times, be necessary up to and including termination. - The President's Office complies with all federal and state anti-discrimination laws and regulations, including those covering affirmative action: Executive Order 11246, Titles VI and VII of the Civil Rights Act of 1964, The Civil Rights Act of 1991, Sections 503 and 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act of 1990 as Amended 2008, Age Discrimination Act of 1967,